SECTION .0100 – clinical pharmacist practitioner

 (2) Documentation of these hours shall be kept at the CPP practice site and made available for inspection by agents of the Medical Board or Pharmacy Board.

-(e) The supervising physician who has a signed agreement with the CPP shall be readily available for consultation with the CPP; and shall review and countersign each order written by the CPP within seven days.
+(e) A Supervising Physician who has a CPP Agreement with a CPP shall be readily available for consultation with the CPP and, at the meetings required by Subparagraph (f)(6) of this Rule, shall review each order written by the CPP.

-(1) be approved and signed by both the supervising physician and the CPP and a copy shall be maintained in each practice site for inspection by agents of either Board upon request;
+(1) be approved and signed by the Primary Supervising Physician, and Back-Up Supervising Physician, and the CPP, and a copy shall be maintained in each practice site for inspection by agents of either Board upon request;

-(3) specify the predetermined drug therapy which shall include the diagnosis and product selection by the patient's physician; any modifications which may be permitted, dosage forms, dosage schedules and tests which may be ordered;
+(3) specify the predetermined drug therapy, which shall include the diagnosis and product selection by the patient's physician and any modifications which may be permitted, dosage forms, dosage schedules and tests which may be ordered;

 (4) prohibit the substitution of a chemically dissimilar drug product by the CPP for the product prescribed by the physician without first obtaining written consent of the physician;